acourtney2015/SumoCareerChallenge/README.md

+:computer:
-# SumoCareerChallenge :computer
+# SumoCareerChallenge
 Built for Sumo
-Machine learning component is a Two Class Decision Tree
+:data: Machine learning component is a Two Class Decision Tree
 ![]()